ai4os/ai4-docs/source/howtos/deploy/external.rst

    🔒 You need a :doc:`platform account </getting-started/register>` with :ref:`full access level <reference/user-access-levels:Full access level>`.

-You can deploy models from external marketplaces in :doc:`AI4OS dedicated resources </howtos/deploy/nomad>` to perform inference.
+You can deploy models from external marketplaces in the :doc:`platform's dedicated resources </howtos/deploy/nomad>` to perform inference.
 Currently we support the following marketplaces:

 AI4Life